Africa

 If you need an IDP, You will need a 1949 Permit (there are three different types).
 An IDP currently costs £5.50 and you will need a physical printed passport photo.
 IDPs look like they were issued in the 1930s, and are basically is small paper book with your photo glued in.
 You used to get IDPs from the Post Office, but now you need to go to a shop with a PayPoint.
 Not all PayPoints offer all services, so check their website.

-It's illegal to wear any form of camouflage clothing in Zimbabwe.
+It's also illegal to wear any form of camouflage clothing in Zimbabwe.

 To avoid extortionate charges, make sure you either purchase an add-on with your current mobile phone provider, which can be quite expensive, or buy an eSIM from a provider such as Airalo.